OSGeo/OSGeoLive-doc/en/quickstart/ushahidi_quickstart.rst

    connection to the database server with the credentials given.
 Please make sure they are correct."**.
 This means the installer script couldn't create the database credentials.
 This has to be done manually before you can continue with the installation.
-Issue these commands assuming you have logged into the system as root.
+Issue the following commands assuming you have logged into the system as root:

    **"mysql -uroot -p"** -- This should prompt you for mysql server's root password.
 Enter the root password if there is one, otherwise hit the enter key.